 He didn't perform in the 26 overs South Africa bowled at the Australians late on Sunday, but said he had no injury concerns.

 "I'm ready to go, it's managing the workload as well, just got to be careful with that, but as far the body goes, it's alright for the moment," he said.

 "I was happy with the way I played, it was tough this morning, I thought Oz bowled really well and got the ball into good areas and with the pitch having been under cover for a day (Friday's washout)."

 Kallis, lining up for his 27th Test match against Australia and 156th overall, said the Proteas could put themselves in a winning position with early wickets in Monday's morning session.

 "I think tomorrow morning's a key part of the game for us.
-If we can nip out a couple tomorrow morning and put some real pressure on Australia.
-Who knows?" he said.

 "I think we've just got to give ourselves the opportunity.
 I think the game's far from dead.
 There's enough in the wicket as well.